Skip to main content

 If MTD applies to you:

-- Sign up for MTD through your Government Gateway account
+1. Sign up for MTD through your Government Gateway account

-- Keep digital records of your income and expenses (a spreadsheet counts)
+2. Keep digital records of your income and expenses (a spreadsheet counts)

-- Submit quarterly updates using compatible software
+3. Submit quarterly updates using compatible software

-Flonancial handles step 3 for free.
+flonancial handles step 3 for free.
 You keep your spreadsheet, upload it each quarter, and submit.

-Why is Flonancial free?
+Why is flonancial free?
 What's the catch?

 There isn't one.
-Your spreadsheet is processed in your browser — it never touches our servers.
+Your spreadsheet is parsed in your browser, the file never touches our servers.
 HMRC's API is free to use.
-We don't collect your financial data, we don't sell your information, and we don't show you ads.
-In 2026, the smart move isn't to charge people for something that costs nearly nothing — it's to build something genuinely useful and earn trust.
-The core MTD submission will always be free.
+We never see your individual transactions or bank details, we don't sell your information, and we don't show you ads.
+The mandatory MTD pieces, quarterly updates and the year-end tax return once available, will always be free.